Morphclue/apollusia/README.md

 Apollusia is a calendar tool for coordinating events with multiple people.
 It is a web application written in Angular with NestJS as the backend.
+A running instance of the application can be found under https://apollusia.uniks.de/.
+Feel free to check it out!

 :star: Star this project on GitHub — it motivates me a lot!